-\RNI = Reference nutrient intake.
-A reference nutrient intake is the amount of a nutrient that is enough, or more than enough for most infants, children and adolescents
+^{}RNI = Reference nutrient intake.
+The amount of a nutrient that is enough, or more than enough for most infants, children and adolescents

 What are the best food sources of iron?

 There are two types of iron in food - haem and non-haem iron.
 They are absorbed differently by the body.
 Haem iron is far more easily absorbed.